omahs/availproject.github.io/docs/clash-of-nodes/dymension/dymension.md

        - Ensure the transaction details match the amount and destination address: **`0x1eB169bEC2725475153F493aAcDaad4E9CA1e32E`**.

      - **Submit Proof of Transaction in PR**:
        - Visit the **[<ins>explorer link</ins>](https://fl.dym.fyi/)** and obtain the transaction ID of the completed transfer.
+Or, you may need to obtain the "explorer link" from your wallet.
-       - Please submit the URL in the PR description or comments when registering your RollApp.
+       - **Please submit the URL to the moderator you are in contact with**.
 The moderator will verify the transaction using this link.
-Upon successful verification, the PR will be merged.

-     Look out for the gold Avail logo next to your RollApp on the **[<ins>Dymension Portal</ins>](https://portal.dymension.xyz/rollapps)**, signaling your integration with the Goldberg testnet.
-Once the PR is merged, the app will also appear on the **[<ins>Clash of Nodes Leaderboard</ins>](https://leaderboard.availproject.org/)**.
+Upon successful verification, the PR will be approved.
+Keep an eye on the **[<ins>Dymension Portal</ins>](https://portal.dymension.xyz/rollapps)** for the gold Avail logo next to your RollApp.
+This icon indicates successful integration with the Goldberg testnet.

       <p align="center"><img src="/img/dymension/dy-portal-avail.png" alt="Avail RollApp Icon on Portal" width="90%"/></p>

+     - **Notify Moderator of Verification**: After your PR is approved, **inform the moderator with whom you've been coordinating to confirm successful ownership verification of your RollApp and adherence to the RollApp criteria**.
+Upon verification and PR merger, your app will be listed on the **[<ins>Clash of Nodes Leaderboard</ins>](https://leaderboard.availproject.org/)**.

 </TabItem>
 <TabItem value="new" label="Create a New RollApp">